 CARDIOVASCULAR SYSTEM

 The cardiovascular system comprises the heart, blood vessels, and blood.
-Blood acts as a carrier for oxygen and nutrients to maintain homeostasis.
+Blood acts as a carrier for oxygen and nutrients to maintain homeostasis throughout the body.

 Main Functions of the Cardiovascular System